avenzi/OSC-to-DDCCI/README.md

 # OSC to DDC/CI

-This is a simple windows app allows an OSC device to control basic monitor settings (brightness, contrast, power) through DDC/CI.
+This is a simple windows app that allows an OSC device to control basic monitor settings through DDC/CI (brightness, contrast, power).

 ## Installation
 1. Clone the repository